Demand management

 The primary purpose of the equipment must be biomedical research.

 Applications from all scientific areas within MRC remit are eligible.
-Relevance to the priority areas in MRC’s strategic delivery plan 2022 to 2025 is particularly encouraged.
+Relevance to MRC priority areas is particularly encouraged.

 Applications may be for new capability or replacement equipment for existing capability.
 In the case of the latter, applications are encouraged to outline any additional new capacity or capability provided by the replacement.